Options of the kafka() source

 Although the source can operate using a single worker, this configuration typically results in a significant performance penalty compared to the default multi-worker setup.

-CAUTION: Only kafka() sources with workers() set to less than 3 can guarantee ordered message forwarding.
+Only kafka() sources with workers() set to less than 3 can guarantee ordered message forwarding.

 NOTE: Kafka clients have their own threadpool, entirely independent from